FAQ

 More on siblings at sessions:

 A few points to consider on younger aged siblings at sessions, in my experience this can be a difficult time for siblings specifically toddlers or children under the age of 3-4.
-Welcoming a new sibling into the family is a HUGE transitional time for them, they have likely just had time away from mum (while she is in hospital) and are then experiencing a new dynamic and routine at home with a new baby brother/sister as well as a distinct shift in attention.
-While a few do respond really well to these changes for most it is quite challenging and confusing and there isn’t necessarily and “instant” bond between siblings.
+Welcoming a new sibling into the family is a HUGE transitional time for them, they have likely just had time away from mum (while she is in hospital) & are then experiencing a new dynamic and routine at home with a new baby brother/sister as well as a distinct shift in attention.
+While a few do respond really well to these changes for most it is quite challenging & confusing and there isn’t necessarily & “instant” bond between siblings.
 It’s important to keep these things in mind when approaching the session and session expectations.

-I will often attempt to do sibling and family shots upon arrival so Dad is free to take older siblings to the park or home after the first 45 mins to an hour if that is preferred and advisable, I find a lot of parents find this the least stressful format for the day.
+I will often attempt to do sibling & family shots upon arrival so Dad is free to take older siblings to the park or home after the first 45 mins to an hour if that is preferred and advisable, I find a lot of parents find this the least stressful format for the day.

 Yes of course, but a few points to consider on this.
 Firstly any additional people (6+) or outside of your immediate family incur an addition charge.
 Contact me for more info on this.

 Ok the biggest thing I hear from clients is “I hate having my photo taken” followed by “my husband hates it even more” or “we are super awkward in front of the camera” I get it, I totally get it!
-I think this is quite a natural response to some degree, but please be assured, Im going to work super hard at your session to overcome this, I’m not going to leave you hanging, I will guide you through the session step by step and we will probably share quite a few laughs along the way.
+I think this is quite a natural response to some degree, but please be assured, I amm going to work super hard at your session to overcome this, I’m not going to leave you hanging, I will guide you through the session step by step & we will probably share quite a few laughs along the way.

 Expect your location session to take about 1 hour.

 In home sessions, weather isn’t a concern with these, so we shoot any season/weather condition.
 As we are inside we can also shoot anytime during the day.
 So depending on my schedule and your family schedule, I’ll do my best to pick a time that fits in best with your usual routine.
 Morning or Afternoon is usually the winner.
 If you want to venture outside after your session for photos, be prepared to shoot late afternoon (see above topic on time of day for reasons why).
 I touched briefly on how we work indoors, I shoot a few main rooms generally, Master Bedroom, Living Room & Nursery if applicable.
 But sometimes other spaces will call to me, and we may get creative here.
 I do not expect clients to spring clean for me.
 Your house does not need to be sterile.
 General tidy is ideal.
 Remove clutter or anything you don’t want in your photos like that clothes rack of laundry you’re drying in the living room – that should probably go!
 But I also acknowledge homes should be lived in, and let’s face it with kids it’s like virtually impossible to achieve display home status anyway.
-So please don’t feel you need to try and do so on my behalf!
+So please don’t feel you need to try & do so on my behalf!
 Im cool with the compromise of somewhere in the middle.

 Sunset times vary greatly throughout the year so do keep this in mind when deciding on time of year to book your session!

 If it rains we reschedule.
-I usually don’t like to make a final call on this until the day, the weather man LIES and so forecasts for rain, can mean twenty minutes at lunch time and have no impact on your actual session so you can postpone unnecessarily.
+I usually don’t like to make a final call on this until the day, the weather man LIES and so forecasts for rain, can mean twenty minutes at lunch time & have no impact on your actual session so you can postpone unnecessarily.
 If the weather looks dicey & I’m worried I will be in touch beforehand to discuss options.

 If I had a dollar for every time I’ve heard, will you make me look good/skinnier, photoshop me etc!
 I’m going to bluntly be to the point on this.
 NO!
 As a lifestyle photographer I am not in the fashion or glamour realm, as such I do not include extended retouching or photoshopping as part of my service.
 Im going to photograph you AS YOU ARE loving on your tribe – and that my friend is what’s going to look good!
 All images are light, colour, contrast adjusted – you can review my website to see the standard to which I edit.
 This is consistent across sessions with the exception of newborns who do get a a smidge more extra loving – usually to remove any scratches / red blotches etc but I like to keep them looking as close to how they actually look as possible!